Supporting Life-Changing EducatiON

 Caitlin Obee

-Caitlin was offered a bursary and joined Norwich School in 2016 for Sixth Form after she was accepted on the Music Scholarship Programme.
-She achieved three A*s in her A-levels and went on to study Music at Cambridge University.
-After completing her degree, she has now returned to Norwich School to work within the Music Department and inspire further generations of pupils.
-Find out more about her story here.
+Caitlin was offered a bursary and joined Norwich School in 2016 for Sixth Form after she was accepted onto the Music Scholarship Programme.
+She achieved 3 A*s in her A Levels and went on to study music at Cambridge University.
+After completing her degree, she has now returned to Norwich School to work within the Music department.
+She completed her teaching qualification here and inspires further generation of pupils teaching Music and Maths at King Edward VI Grammar School, Chelmsford.
+Find out more about her story here

 Asia Lambert